FuckingToasters/Advanced-proxy-Scraper/README.md

+# Tool is still in development and will be published for free in this GtHub Repo when it's done.

 # Features:

-01. 50+ Sources Included
+01. 50+ Sources Included (capable of scraping 100K+ Proxies with them, if you put more sources, it will scrape more)
 02. Crawl 10K Proxies with ease
 03. Automatic Proxy Checking
 04. Remove Duplicates before saving Proxies to file